linode/docs/docs/websites/search-with-solr.md

 # Where to Go From Here

 With Solr installed on your Linode, you are now ready to create search indexes and add data, or integrate it with your web application/website.
-If you need help with this, the [resources](https://lucene.apache.org/solr/resources.html) page on the Apache Solr website is a great place to start.
+If you need help with this, the [Apache Solr Reference Guide](https://lucene.apache.org/solr/guide/6_6/) page on the Apache Solr website is a great place to start.